webysther/jellyfin-sdk-python/README.md

 - Supports targeting the Jellyfin server version to maintain compatibility.
 - It is possible to access multiple servers with different versions.
 - Allows gradually increasing the depth of access to more primitive objectives.
+- Works like [AWS CDK Constructs Level](https://blog.shikisoft.com/aws-cdk-construct-levels/), more abstraction, more simple.

 ## Install